whizzml/examples/readme.md

 ### Using the web UI

-- Install each of the libraries seperately, using the urls to each of their folders.
+- Install each of the libraries separately, using the urls to each of their folders.
 (For example, https://github.com/whizzml/examples/tree/master/clean-dataset/clean-data)

-- Install each of the scripts seperately, using the urls to each of their folders.
+- Install each of the scripts separately, using the urls to each of their folders.

 - If a script requires a library, you will get the error message